GH-AkshyM/Revenue-Health-Dashboard/README.md

 |5.   |  [Future scope of the Dashboard](#future-scope-of-the-dashboard)                              |

 ## 📌Business Problem
-Deltagrab is a fast-growing IT solutions company with operations across multiple countries and a workforce exceeding 400 employees.
-Its service portfolio ranges from HR & payroll automation to SaaS-based products and enterprise-grade cloud hosting solutions.
+Deltagrab is a fast-growing IT solutions company with operations across multiple countries and a workforce of over 400 employees.
+Its portfolio includes HR & payroll automation, SaaS products, and enterprise-grade cloud hosting services.
-Despite the company’s expanding footprint, all revenue tracking, consolidation, and reporting were handled manually by one of the founding members.
-This included:
-- managing revenue streams across different service lines
-- monitoring country-wise performance
-- reconciling recurring SaaS subscriptions
-- tracking cloud service usage and billing cycles
-- preparing financial summaries for leadership

-This approach worked only because a single, experienced founder maintained complete visibility and control over the financial data.
-**However, with this key individual recently exiting the company to pursue a new opportunity**, Deltagrab now faces a critical challenge:
-There is no centralized, automated, or scalable system to track revenue across countries, business units, and service categories.
-This has resulted in:
+Like many rapidly growing organizations, revenue reporting evolved organically over time.
+Leadership relied on spreadsheets, manual consolidation, and team knowledge to track performance across countries, service lines, and subscription models.
+This approach worked effectively for several years because it provided flexibility and familiarity to the people managing it.

+However, as the company continued to scale and key responsibilities began transitioning across roles, the need for a centralized, automated revenue analytics system became clear.
+Without a unified platform, the team faced:

-- fragmented data scattered across emails, spreadsheets, and internal systems
+- fragmented data across different files and sources

-- delays in monthly revenue reporting
+- delays in preparing consolidated monthly reports

-- no single version of truth for leadership
-- risk of miscalculations or missed revenue
+- challenges in maintaining a single, trusted version of revenue numbers

-- difficulty forecasting trends or assessing performance
+- difficulty forecasting trends proactively

-- inability to take quick, data-driven decisions
+- slower decision-making due to limited real-time visibility

-**To ensure business continuity and long-term stability, Deltagrab urgently needs a centralized, automated revenue analytics solution that provides complete visibility of the company’s financial performance — regardless of personnel changes.**
+**To support continued growth and ensure business continuity, Deltagrab required a modern, automated revenue dashboard that could provide leadership with reliable, timely financial insights.**

 [(Back to top)](#table-of-contents)

 ## 🏢Existing Environment
-Deltagrab’s revenue reporting environment is entirely manual and heavily dependent on scattered data practices.
-Revenue information from different countries, service lines, and products is collected through spreadsheets, emails, and ad-hoc exports from internal systems.
-There is no centralized platform to unify or validate these numbers.
+Deltagrab’s revenue reporting process was built gradually as the company expanded, relying primarily on spreadsheets, internal files, and cross-team coordination.
+Revenue data from different regions, business units, and subscription models was collected and consolidated manually.

-**A small team within the Business Solutions division is currently responsible for compiling monthly revenue reports**.
-Due to the lack of automation, they spend significant time:
+A dedicated team within the Business Solutions division managed this process efficiently, but as reporting needs grew, the workload increased significantly.
+Much of the effort went into:

-- extracting financial data from various systems
-- merging spreadsheets from multiple departments
+- gathering financial inputs from multiple sources

-- manually cleaning inconsistencies
+- standardizing formats

-- resolving missing or duplicated entries
+- resolving inconsistencies

-- reconciling numbers across countries and business units
+- consolidating figures across countries and service lines

-Because the reporting is built on manual processes and individual knowledge, Deltagrab’s leadership lacks reliable, timely visibility into overall performance — making strategic decisions slower and riskier.
+While the process worked, it required considerable effort and time each month.
+Moving toward an automated, governed Power BI solution offered the opportunity to reduce repetitive work, improve accuracy, and give leadership real-time visibility—without relying heavily on manual effort.

 [(Back to top)](#table-of-contents)